katembartz/SIDT/README.md

   --k {tolerance_for_variables_OOD}
 ```

-Default values: `--tol-m = 0.05` and `--tol-s = 0.05`, and `--maxIter = 20`.
+Default values: `--tol-m = 0.05`, `--tol-s = 0.05`, and `--maxIter = 20`.
 Temporary directory created to store intermediate results on the current working path if `--tmp-dir` is left unspecified.

 ## 1. Introduction and Motivation